cn0047/stash/ed/c/aws/lambda.md

 Lambda automatically scales to handle 1000 concurrent executions per Region.

 Trigger DynamoDB:
-* Batch size
-The largest number of records that will be read from your table’s update stream at once.
+* Batch size - largest number of records that will be read from your table’s update stream at once.
-* Batch window
-The maximum amount of time to gather records before invoking the function, in seconds.
+* Batch window - maximum amount of time to gather records before invoking the function, in seconds.

 ````sh
 aws --profile=$p lambda list-functions